-At the end of each chapter, the teacher ask the students: “What do you expect the chapter to be after”.
-Until the end of the story.
+At the end of each chapter, the teacher asks the students: “What do you expect will happen in the next chapter?”
+This method is repeated until the class reaches the end of the story.

-The Forth Step:
+The Fourth Step:

-Work with the students on the story summary and its implications on three aspects: scientific-environmental, social and educational, with the main topic of discussion being on sustainability.
+The teacher works together with the students on summarizing the story and describing it from four different aspects - the scientific-environmental, the social, the educational, but (mainly) the sustainability aspect.

-Example 1: “"Rose in the Dark”"
+Example 1: “Rose in the Dark”